WNYW: The Fox era (1986–present)

 On May 4, 1985, Rupert Murdoch's News Corporation, which had recently bought a controlling interest in the 20th Century Fox film studio, announced its purchase of Metromedia's six independent television stations, including WNEW-TV.
 In the interim between the announcement and the buyout, Metromedia references were largely phased out of channel 5's branding.
 Upon taking control nearly one year later, on March 7, 1986, channel 5's call sign was changed slightly to the present WNYW.
 The change was made due to an FCC rule in place (no longer in effect) that prohibited television and radio stations with different ownership from sharing the same call sign.
 Along with the other former Metromedia independent stations, WNYW formed the cornerstone of the Fox Broadcasting Company when it launched on October 9, 1986.

 WNYW's schedule initially changed very little, as Fox aired programming only on late nights and weekends on two nights of the week in the network's first few years.
 It was not until 1993 that Fox began broadcasting a full seven nights' worth of programming.
 Although it began taking on the look of a network-owned station in the fall of 1986, channel 5 continued to carry decades-old syndicated cartoons, sitcoms and films into the late 1980s.
-As a result, channel 5 was still considered by many to be an independent station.

 Murdoch had one local obstacle to overcome before his purchase of channel 5 could become final.
 News Corporation had owned the New York Post since 1976 and the FCC's media ownership rules barred common ownership of newspapers and broadcast licenses in the same media market.
 The FCC granted Murdoch a temporary waiver to keep the Post and WNYW to allow News Corporation to complete its purchase of the Metromedia television stations.
 News Corporation sold the New York Post in 1988, but bought the paper back five years later with a permanent waiver of the cross-ownership rules.